seqan/seqan/manual/source/Tutorial/BasicSequenceIO.rst

 Note that we do not have to close the file manually.
 The :dox:`SequenceStream` object will automatically close any open files when it goes out of scope and it is destructred.
-If you want to force a file to be closed, you can use the function :dox:`SequenceStream#close close`.
+If you want to force a file to be closed, you can use the function :dox:`SequenceStream#close`.

 Adding Error Handling
 ---------------------